tomaszdanczak/katarzyna-waclawek/README.md

 # [katarzynawaclawek.pl](https://katarzynawaclawek.pl/)

 ## 1. About project
 This is a website which I created for my fiancee.
 While creating the website I solved many problems and learned many new things.
+This project was made independently and without any starter code.

 ![hero.png](gh/hero.png)
 ## 2. Stack